-by Jack M. Jose, originally published July 4, 2016, revised July 2017

 “Sharpen the Saw” – In his seminal self-leadership book Seven Habits of Highly Effective People, Stephen Covey touts the benefits of a good vacation.
 He uses the analogy of a person sawing wood.
 The lumberjack who labors on finds himself more and more tired, and he finds his tools are less and less useful.
 His vacationing alter ego is instead stopping to “sharpen the saw”, and when he returns to work he finds that the teeth bite through the wood at a new, more effective rate, and he is able to get more done more quickly than he was before.

-In a profession like teaching, where science and art meet daily, and we find ourselves constant cheerleaders and emotional supporters of our students and co-workers, our “saw” is our creativity and emotional resilience.
+In a profession like teaching, where science and art meet daily, and we find ourselves constant cheerleaders and emotional supporters of our students and co-workers, our “saw” that needs sharpened is our creativity and emotional resilience.
 Sharpening it, by allowing it to rest and reset, can lead to deeper understanding and better facility with our own emotions.
 The teacher or administrator who has not rested his brain risks being a victim of his own overstressed amygdala, and instead of being a nurturing adult, he may well turn into a saber-toothed tiger.
 Or he may just roar needlessly at a bewildered student or co-worker making a simple request.

 That’s the why.
 What about How?